A LARGE KETTLE OF SIMMERING BERGU OVER HOT COALS

 No two pots of bergu were the same, so one might encounter a range of mild to spicy flavors.
 The real challenge, however, was how it was made, which was historically in large batches in large iron kettles over coals.
 Many were saltpeter kettles used by the locals in the making of black gunpowder for their weapons.

-The social gathering place was nearly always some shady grove surrounding a babbling spring or artesian well, and by 10:00 hundreds of hunters had been out since sunrise with rifle or small-bore shotgun, and then had returned well laden with their feathery-tailed game—sometimes as many as five or six hundred.
+The social gathering place was nearly always some shady grove surrounding a babbling spring or artesian well.
+What is unique about obtaining water from an artesian well is its natural source of pressurized groundwater, which flows to the surface without the need for a pump.
+By 10:00 hundreds of hunters had been out since sunrise with rifle or small-bore shotgun, and then had returned well laden with their feathery-tailed game—sometimes as many as five or six hundred.

 Immense black kettles were kept on hand in some secluded spot, ready for such occasions, which were filled with pure water from the well or spring.
 A ditch was dug, about eighteen inches deep and just wide enough for the kettle to fit over burning coals snugly, no flames allowed.
 If a small number was expected, twenty-gallon kettles were placed on top of the coal, the number of kettles depending on the size of the social gathering.